MrCien/Amazon-clone/README.md

 This is a full-stack Amazon-inspired eCommerce web app built using Next.js, Redux, Tailwind CSS, and TypeScript.
 The project was created and maintained by Shivam Namdeo as part of a hands-on learning and development journey.

 🚀 Features
-Modern UI with Tailwind CSS
+➢Modern UI with Tailwind CSS

-Product listing, search, and filtering
+➢Product listing, search, and filtering

-Add to cart and favorite functionality
+➢Add to cart and favorite functionality

-Checkout with address input and order summary
+➢Checkout with address input and order summary

-Cash on Delivery order placement
+➢Cash on Delivery order placement

-Redux state management with persistence
+➢Redux state management with persistence

-Responsive and mobile-friendly design
+➢Responsive and mobile-friendly design

 🛠️ Tech Stack
-Next.js – Framework for React
+➢Next.js – Framework for React

-TypeScript – Type safety
+➢TypeScript – Type safety

-Redux Toolkit + Persist – State management
+➢Redux Toolkit + Persist – State management

-Tailwind CSS – Styling
+➢Tailwind CSS – Styling

-NextAuth.js – Authentication support
+➢NextAuth.js – Authentication support

-Vercel – Deployment (optional)
+➢Vercel – Deployment (optional)

 📦 Getting Started
 To run the development server:

 npm run dev
-# or
+or
 yarn dev
-# or
+or
 pnpm dev

 Then, open http://localhost:3000 in your browser to view the project.